Rocket Robin Hood

-Rocket Robin Hood is a Canadian animated television series, placing the characters and conflicts of the classic Robin Hood legend in a futuristic, outer space setting.
+Rocket Robin Hood is a Canadian animated science fiction television series, placing the characters and conflicts of the classic Robin Hood legend in a futuristic, outer space setting.
 It was produced by Krantz Films, Inc. and aired on CBC Television from 1966 to 1969.

+The setting is the last year of the 30th century (year 3000), and a version of the despotic Prince John dominates the National Outer-space Terrestrial Territories (N.O.T.T.).
+Rocket Robin Hood and his Merry Men live in an asteroid named after Sherwood Forest, using spaceships to undermine John's plans.
+Despite the team having the term "men" in its name, Maid Marian serves as the team's only female member.

 Summary

-Rocket Robin Hood leads his "Merry Men"—including the strong, dimwitted and likeable Little John; consummate overeater, Friar Tuck (who designs all of the Merry Men's weaponry); his two-fisted, red-headed cousin Will Scarlet; Robin's plucky girlfriend Maid Marian; his sharp-witted right-hand man Alan-a-Dale; scrawny and feisty camp cook Giles (a reformed crook and Gabby Hayes-type); and other characters from the classic story of Robin Hood.
-They live in "the astonishing year 3000" on New Sherwood Forest Asteroid and are determined to foil the despotic plans of Prince John and his bumbling lackey, the Sheriff of N.O.T.T.
+Rocket Robin Hood leads his "Merry Men"—including the strong, dimwitted and likeable Little John; consummate overeater Friar Tuck (who designs all of the Merry Men's weaponry); his two-fisted, red-headed cousin Will Scarlet; Robin's plucky girlfriend Maid Marian; his sharp-witted right-hand man Alan-a-Dale; scrawny and feisty camp cook Giles (a reformed crook and Gabby Hayes-type); and other characters from the classic story of Robin Hood.

+The characters live at the end of the 30th century (in "the astonishing year 3000") on New Sherwood Forest Asteroid and are determined to foil the despotic plans of Prince John and his bumbling lackey, the Sheriff of N.O.T.T.
 (National Outer-space Terrestrial Territories) and other villains such as Dr. Medulla, Manta, Nocturne and the Warlord of Saturn.
-Rocket Robin Hood and his merry men fly in spaceships and use weapons such as "electro-quarterstaffs".
+Rocket Robin Hood and his Merry Men fly in spaceships and use weapons such as "electro-quarterstaffs".

 Each 22-minute episode is divided into three segments, with cliffhangers between the first and second part and the second and third part.
 All episodes also feature short vignettes of the various characters.

-A male chorus sang the opening and closing themes for each of the three seasons in the style of traditional old English ballads.
+A male chorus sang the opening and closing themes for each of the three seasons in the style of traditional old English ballads mixed with military marches.